-You don't have to buy expensive, so-called 'miracle foods' to stay healthy.
-Good Food brings you our favourite budget-friendly superfoods to give your body a boost
+Staying healthy doesn't have to cost a fortune.
+BBC Good Food brings you our favourite budget-friendly superfoods to give your body a boost.

 Swap wheatgrass for... rocket

 Both these leafy greens are rich in chlorophyll, amino acids and vitamins C, E, B and K. They also contain beta-carotenes, as well as lutein and zeaxanthin (for eye health).
 But rocket also provides glucosinolates, which help to protect against cancer.
-Try our green and leafy recipe for a roasted carrot, rocket & lentil salad.
+Try our roasted carrot, rocket & lentil salad.

 Swap maca powder for... purple sprouting broccoli

 Maca root powder and purple sprouting broccoli both come from the cruciferous vegetable family (as do cauliflower and cabbage) and are rich in anti-cancer compounds, as well as calcium, magnesium, iron and vitamin E. Including cruciferous veg regularly in your diet will help to balance hormones, especially oestrogen, and support energy levels.

-Treat yourself to a vibrant side of purple sprouting broccoli with almonds or make a meal out of our vibrant sesame salmon, purple sprouting broccoli & sweet potato mash.
+Treat yourself to a vibrant side of purple sprouting broccoli with almonds or make a meal out of it with our vibrant sesame salmon, purple sprouting broccoli & sweet potato mash.